Stable manifolds of biholomorphisms in $\mathbb{C}^n$ asymptotic to formal curves: Introduction

 In the two-dimensional case, the stable manifolds obtained in \cite{Lop-R-R-S} are either one-dimensional (saddle behavior) or open sets (node behavior).
 In dimension $n \geq 3$, we also obtain stable manifolds of intermediate dimension $1 < s < n$ that share some properties with both the saddle and the node cases of dimension two.
 Although the theorem is very similar, the proof is not a straightforward generalization of the two-dimensional one.
 We need to introduce new techniques that we discuss below in this introduction.

 Let us first describe more precisely the statement of the main theorem.

 A {\em stable set} of $F$ is a subset $B\subset V$ of an open neighborhood $V$ of $0$ where $F$ is defined which is invariant, i.e. $F(B)\subset B$, and such that the orbit of each point of $B$ converges to $0$.
 If $B$ is an analytic, locally closed submanifold of $V$ then we say that $B$ is a {\em stable manifold} of $F$ (in $V$).
-Let us remark that the stable manifolds considered in this paper do not contain the origin in general, even if by definition their closures contain it.
+Let us remark that, as in \cite{Lop-R-R-S}, our definition of stable manifold is more general than the classical one, since the stable manifolds considered in this paper do not contain the origin in general, even if by definition their closures contain it.

 A formal (irreducible) curve $\G$ at $0\in\C^n$ is a prime ideal $\G$ of $\C[[x_1,...,x_n]]$ such that $\C[[x_1,\dots,x_n]]/\G$ has dimension 1.
 We say that $\G$ is {\em invariant} by $F$ if $\G \circ F = \G$.
 In this case, we can consider the {\em restriction} $F|_\G$, which is a formal diffeomorphism in one variable (see Section~\ref{sec:blow-ups} for details).
 A non-trivial (positive) orbit $O$ of $F$ is {\em asymptotic} to a formal curve $\G$ if $O$ converges to the origin and, for any finite composition $\sigma$ of blow-ups of points, the lifted orbit $\sigma^{-1}(O)$ has a limit equal to the point on the transform of $\G$ by $\sigma$.
 If this is the case then $\G$ is necessarily invariant for $F$ (see Section ~\ref{sec:blow-ups}).